SaravananS-Wilp/ACEest-Fitness-Gym---Automated-CI-CD-Pipeline-Assignment-2/README.md

 ---

-## 3. Run the Flask Application
+### 3. Run the Application

 ```
 python app.py
 ```

-The application will run on:
+The application will run at:

 ```
 http://localhost:5000
 ```

-# Running Unit Tests
+---

-Unit tests are implemented using Pytest.
+## Running Unit Tests

-Run the following command:
+Execute the following command:

 ```
 pytest